inspired/TA-Clearswift_SEG/README.md

 **For users who are not customers of Datametrix, best effort support is available via Splunk Answers**

-* Access questions and answers specific to the Clearswift SECURE Email Gateway Add-on for Splunk Enterprise at TBD
+* Access questions and answers specific to the Clearswift SECURE Email Gateway Add-on for Splunk Enterprise at http://answers.splunk.com/answers/app/2916

 ## INSTALLATION AND CONFIGURATION